 Step 2: Taking out a Mortgage

 When you decide on which house to buy, you can take out a mortgage from a bank in Portugal.
 You can contact banks such as Santander, Novo Banco, BBVA, among others, in order to get a quote for a mortgage.
-Non-residents can have a maximum of 25-year mortgage, and residents can have up to a 30-year mortgage.
+Non-residents can have a maximum of a 25-year mortgage, and residents can have up to a 30-year mortgage.
 As a non-resident, you are typically expected to pay around a 30% deposit.
 Residents, on the other hand, need to make a 20% down payment.

 There are two types of mortgages, namely the fixed-rate mortgage and the variable-rate mortgage.